unoplatform/uno.toolkit.ui/doc/controls/SafeArea.md

 - `SafeArea` is able to adapt to views that are only _partially_ obscured by applying the minimum amount of `Padding`/`Margin` needed until the content is fully inside the visible bounds.
 - When a control already has a non-zero `Padding`/`Margin`, `SafeArea` takes those values into consideration when calculating the minimum amount of pixels needed for the view to be within the safe area.
 - `SafeArea` on WinAppSDK/Desktop does not have any effect.
-It is present to allow for same-XAML across platforms.
+It is present to allow for same XAML across platforms.